Meteor-Community-Packages/meteor-user-status/README.md

 # meteor-user-status

-Keeps track of user connection state and makes this available in `Meteor.users`.
+Keeps track of user connection state and makes this available in `Meteor.users` as well as some other objects.

 ## Usage